 - It is one of the more durable and long-lasting shoes we’ve seen

 - Less spring in your step due to the thick cushioning

 - If your ankle bumps the stiff upper half too much, it can cause chafing

 3. ASICS Gel-Nimbus 21

-The ASICS Gel-Nimbus 20 is an extremely responsive shoe.
+The ASICS Gel-Nimbus 21 is an plush, soft shoe.
 Although it has a thinner midsole than most, the cushion underneath is soft enough to make up for it.
-The Gel-Nimbus 20 is designed for running on many different surfaces, and the extra responsiveness gives you as much grip control as you could want, even on dirt or turf.
+The Gel-Nimbus 21 is designed for running on many different surfaces, and the extra responsiveness gives you as much grip control as you could want, even on dirt or turf.

 The Gel-Nimbus’ sleek profile means it is lighter than many other similar running shoes.
 Its compact size offers not as much support to the arch and toes, though.
 On the other hand, it has one of the most flexible top ends of running shoes designed to help with supination.
 You should feel less chafing on your ankle as a result.

 - A form-fitting shoe for those who don’t want their feet sliding around

 - Thin sole gives extremely good feedback while you run

 - Redesigned cushion under the sole makes it comfortable despite the smaller sole

 - Form-fitting toe mesh helps to support your forefoot